 The shell rings have been worn down over time, but in the past they reached up to 10 feet high and were 225 feet across!

-According to Awendaw native Tim Penninger’s book, Awendaw, Indians placed clams, oysters, and even periwinkles, into pits and covered them with moss and palmetto fronds and steamed them open.
-These shellfish were probably a major food source for Indians in this area due to their abundance.
+According to Awendaw native Tim Penninger’s book, Awendaw, Indians placed clams, oysters, and even periwinkles into pits; they then covered the crustaceans with moss and palmetto fronds and steamed them open.
+These shellfish were a major food source for Indians in this area due to their abundance.

 It is commonly thought that the local Sewee Indians built this ring, but the Indians who actually built it predate the Sewees by thousands of years.
 Archeologists believe that these rings were used as a gathering place for feasts and spiritual rituals.
 They are made primarily of oyster shells, and in the past the area surrounding this ring was treeless.
 Throughout time, the oysters decomposed, leaching calcium into the soil, and trees began to grow.